top of page

 Meals: all meals included

 In one of Bhutan’s most fertile and storied valleys, walk among rice paddies and riverside villages.
-Visit Punakha Dzong, a jewel of Himalayan architecture, glowing white against emerald fields at the confluence of the Pho Chhu and Mo Chhu rivers.
-Cross the country’s longest suspension bridge swaying above turquoise waters.
-We visit our old friend, the national award-winning artist, Asha Kama Wangdi, at his open village studio.
-If there's time, we take a hike to the lake above his village.
-Overnight in the exquisite Dhumra Farm Cottages, overlooking the valley.
+Visit Punakha Dzong, glowing white against emerald fields at the confluence of two rivers, and cross the country’s longest suspension bridge swaying above turquoise water.

 Meals: all meals included